Don Juan of Persia: In Europe

 In 1599 Shah Abbas I sent an embassy to Europe headed by the English traveler Anthony Shirley and Oruj's uncle Hossein Ali Bey Bayat.
 He was part of the delegation as well.
 The envoy was equipped with letters to rulers of the Kingdoms of Spain, England, Scotland, the Polish–Lithuanian Commonwealth, Tsardom of Muscovy and the Republic of Venice.
 Leaving Isfahan on 9 June 1599, embassy went through Kashan-Qom-Saveh-Qazvin-Gilan and after sailing the Caspian Sea arrived in Mangishlak 2 months later.
 Soon they reached Astrakhan, where the embassy met the Shah's previously sent delegation to Tsar Boris Godunov, led by Pir Quli bey.
 However, the embassy never made it to Poland.
 Accordin to Polish version, at the tsar's insistence, the delegation bypassed Poland–Lithuania and via the port of Arkhangelsk, sailing around Scandinavia, reached the port of Emden and from there Prague in October 1600.
 In 1601, the embassy reached Rome, where 3 members of the embassy converted to Christianity according to Oruj bey himself.
 Embassy reached Spain on 13 August 1601, where it was welcomed by King Philip III in Valladolid.
 As a result of internal disputes, some of the messengers remained in Spain and received baptism, among them Ali Quli bey.

 The rest of the embassy left on 11 October 1601.
 Hossein Ali bey Bayat continued his route to Iran through Lisbon.
 However, a member of the embassy - a chaplain - was stabbed on the road near Mérida and Oruj was sent to capital to inform the king.
 According to his testimony, after witnessing how Ali Quli (later Don Felipe) was tutored by Jesuits, Oruj was baptized on 14 January 1602 in Valladolid, receiving the name Don Juan de Persia.
 However, he was probably influenced by a Venetian named Nicolas Crivelli who was speaking Turkish and Francisco de San Juan, an Ottoman convert to Christianity and translator of Philip III.
 Another convert to Christianity was Bunyad bey (Don Diego).

 Don Juan eventually caught up with Hossein Ali Bey in Lisbon, expecting to bring his family to Spain.
-The plan was failure as another member of the embassy, Hasan Ali bey discovered this and threatened to kill him as apostate to Islam.
+The plan was a failure as another member of the embassy, Hasan Ali bey discovered this and threatened to kill him as apostate to Islam.
 Embassy left for Iran via Goa in 1602.